 What Is Keto Flu?
 (PLUS 6 Ways To Cure It)

 You’re tired and dizzy, you crave sugar, bread, pasta, and your mind wanders like crazy.
-You just started a ketogenic diet (or a Paleo or other low carb diet) and you’re suspicious if your new diet is making you feeling this crappy.
+You just started a Keto diet, and you’re suspicious that cutting out the carbs is the culprit for making you feeling this crappy.

 WHAT IS KETO FLU?

-Keto flu describes the flu-like symptoms that people starting a low-carb diet often experience.
+Keto flu or carb flu describes the flu-like symptoms that people starting a low-carb, Paleo, or Ketogenic diet often experience.

-Some people explain keto flu as symptoms resulting from withdrawal from carbohydrates (think drug addiction here).
+A different way to think about it is carb withdrawal.
+This article explains it as resulting from withdrawal from carbohydrates (think drug addiction here).
 And indeed, there are studies showing that sugars (which are a form of carbohydrates) can cause drug-like additions.

 - Sugar cravings